 Summer vacation is the perfect opportunity to reconnect for those who have been socially distanced and unable to meet with friends and family throughout most of the pandemic.
 This is especially the case if you’re planning a camping trip or other type of COVID-safe vacation.

 However, for a child with autism, suddenly being exposed to many people outside of your immediate family can be overwhelming.
 But not only this, accommodating friends and family also mean subtle changes to social norms, expectations, and traditions.
 If your family stays in a tight bubble for large parts of the pandemic, this will be even more challenging for your child.

 Therefore, plan and have some “ground rules” to ensure this doesn’t become overwhelming.

 This could include:

-- Providing some pointers ahead of time: Okay, so close family such as your mom or sister probably won’t need to be reminded of the basics, but friends or more extended family could benefit from this.
-Ahead of time, provide some information on types of food your child likes, some of their interests, and how best to engage with them.
+- Providing some pointers: Okay, so close family such as your mom or sister probably won’t need to be reminded of the basics, but friends or extended family could benefit from this.
+Ahead of time, provide some information on the types of food your child likes, some of their interests, and how best to engage with them.

 Keeping to a Routine

-As we all know, keeping a routine is extremely important to children with autism.
-And during pre-COVID times, the routine could be planned into a vacation with a bit of effort.
-However, the problem we have to deal with now is managing the unexpected, such as attractions being closed, restaurants being complete due to capacity limits, or lines being much longer than usual due to biosecurity measures.
+Keeping a routine when you have a kid with autism is essential.
+This is why utilizing route planners like the one Route4Me offers is not optional but essential.
+And during pre-COVID times, you could plan the routine into a vacation with some effort.
+However, the problem we have to deal with now is managing the unexpected, such as closed attractions, restaurants being complete due to capacity limits, or lines being much longer than usual due to biosecurity measures.

-This means that even the most carefully laid plans can be scuppered if you find yourself waiting in line for hours to enter your favorite attraction.
+Even the most carefully laid you can scupper plans if you are waiting in line for hours to enter your favorite attraction.

 Some ways to plan for this: